geoeo/models-cv/README.md

 ### Coordiante System
 Currently the views/feautres are defined in the Computer Graphics Coordinate System of +X Right, +Y Up, +Z Back

 For a Computer Vision coordiante system roate poses around +X with a value of PI.
-For feature invert the y component.
+For features invert the y component.

 ### Sphere
 ![sphere](doc/camera_features_sphere_1.png)